 50 of the Best Beaches in America

 It can get incredibly hot in Puerto Rico, so it's a good thing Balneario Luquillo in Luquillo has palm trees for much-needed shade.
 The calm waters, courtesy of shore reefs, appeal to body surfers, and sunrises over the water appeal to early risers.
-This beach is one of just six in Puerto Rico that are Blue Flag certified by the Foundation for Environmental Education as meeting stringent standards for water quality, safety, environmental education, and information.
+Recent visitors note that damage from last year’s storms was still visible but that the beach had been cleaned up nicely.
+This beach is one of just six in Puerto Rico that have been Blue Flag certified by the Foundation for Environmental Education as meeting stringent standards for water quality, safety, environmental education, and information.

 It's no secret that Hawaii has an abundance of beautiful beaches, but one standout is the Big Island's Beach 69 (also known as Waialea Beach) on the Kohala Coast.
 The beach has calm, crystal-clear waters ideal for snorkeling, as well as tide pools for viewing sea life on land.
 Trees lining the beach provide shade on toasty days.
 Parking is just $5.

 The Diamond State might not be the first to come to mind when planning a beach vacation, but Bethany Beach in the Delaware town of the same name more than fills the bill.
 The town is small and quiet, but the beach is expansive and has a boardwalk for picking up souvenirs or grabbing lunch.
 The waves can get big enough for surfing.

 This scenic shore of Cannon Beach features the impressive and distinctive Haystack Rock, which is said to be the third-tallest intertidal structure in the world and has shown up in movies such as "The Goonies" and "Kindergarten Cop."
 It's particularly striking (and photogenic) at sunset.
 The city of Cannon Beach is also worth visiting for its wide variety of shopping and dining spots.